OfficeDev/office-js-docs-pr/docs/quickstarts/excel-custom-functions-quickstart.md

 # Get started developing Excel custom functions

-With custom functions, developers can add new functions to Excel by defining them in JavaScript or Typescript as part of an add-in.
+With custom functions, developers can add new functions to Excel by defining them in JavaScript or TypeScript as part of an add-in.
 Excel users can access custom functions just as they would any native function in Excel, such as `SUM()`.

 ## Prerequisites